Check Ups in Slinger, WI

 - During the subsequent check-ups, the dentist may not go through all the steps mentioned above, since they already have a medical record of your health conditions.
 Instead, they will check the problem areas to record their progress.
 Also, they will provide you a feedback on the way you implemented their recommendations and suggested further improvements or changes in the daily dental care routine.

 How often should you go to the dentist?

 Dental check-ups are best done every six months.
 Six months is the average time span between two check-ups, but depending on your dental health Drs.
-Swanson & Hartley may increase or decrease the number of annual check-ups.
+Swanson & Banks may increase or decrease the number of annual check-ups.
 For example, if your teeth and gums are in good condition, and there is no significant plaque build-up in-between visits the dentist may agree to one annual check-up.